Sport in Christchurch: Sports venues

 Hagley Park has remained an important venue for sport in Christchurch from the time of the sports day held in 1851 to celebrate the anniversary of the founding of the city.
 The park has been described as the birthplace of many sporting codes in Christchurch.

 Several major sports venues were damaged beyond repair in the 2011 Christchurch earthquake, including Lancaster Park and Queen Elizabeth II Park.
 The Ngā Puna Wai Sports Hub was developed on a greenfield site in a reserve in Aidanfield adjacent to the Canterbury Agricultural Park.
 The new venue replaced international–quality sports facilities lost during the Christchurch earthquakes, including athletics from Queen Elizabeth II Park, rugby league fields from Lancaster Park (AMI Stadium), hockey from Porritt Park, and tennis courts from Wilding Park.
 The sports hub was developed by the Christchurch City Council with contributions from sporting organisations and philanthropic trusts.
 The initial commitment was made in March 2015, with the intention of developing the facility in stages over 10—30 years.
 The athletics track was the first stage of the complex to be opened, with the first meet held in October 2018.

 By 1938, there were 38 grass courts being used for netball at South Hagley Park.
 These courts served as the main venue for netball in the city for around 100 years until the move in 2023 to a new Netsal Sports Centre at the Ngā Puna Wai Sports Hub.
 The new venue is owned by the Christchurch Netball Centre and has a floor area of 10000 m2 with 10 courts.
 The venue can also be used for volleyball, futsal, korfball and gymnastics.
 Most netball games moved from Hagley Park to the new centre as from winter 2024, and the existing netball centre building at South Hagley Park was sold to the city council.

-Further new sports facilities were built as part of the reconstruction following the earthquake, including the Parakiore Recreation and Sport Centre that is scheduled to open in 2025 and will be the largest aquatic and indoor sports venue of its kind in New Zealand.
+Further new sports facilities were built as part of the reconstruction following the earthquake, including the Parakiore Recreation and Sport Centre, which opened to the public on 17 December 2025 and is the largest aquatic and indoor sports venue of its kind in New Zealand.
 The facility includes a 10–lane, 50 m competition pool with seating for 1000 spectators, a competition diving pool, five hydroslides and several indoor courts for codes including netball and basketball.
 The main court has retractable seating for 2,500.
 Another major new sports facility is a multi-purpose covered stadium Te Kaha seating 30,000 spectators that is expected to be complete by April 2026.

 Most of the sportsgrounds in the city are owned and maintained by Christchurch City Council.
 As of 2024, the council maintains 110 sportsgrounds across Christchurch City and Banks Peninsula.
 A Sportsfield Network Plan was adopted by the council in 2024 to upgrade sports fields over the following 10 years.
 The plan responds to the poor state of many sportsgrounds, with 30% having to be closed during winter 2023 because of wet weather, and more than half of fields assessed as below average or poor quality.